asterlingchem/analysis-scripts/README.md

 3. run_multicas.py is used to generate diatomic CAS-CI input files for the preprint https://doi.org/10.26434/chemrxiv-2023-1lprg
 4. run_polyatomic_scan.py is used to generate polyatomic CAS-CI input files for the preprint https://doi.org/10.26434/chemrxiv-2023-1lprg
 5. trj_analysis.py takes ORCA AIMD trj files and creates step vs distance and violin plots according to user-specified atomic pairs
+6. mof_heatmap.py takes a numpy array and creates a heatmap showing likelihood of HAT with neighboring amines